ansys/pymapdl/doc/source/examples/extended_examples/executable/executable.rst

 ===============================================

-This example shows how to create your own command line interface (CLI) python application which uses PyMAPDL to perform some simulations.
+This example shows how to create your own command line interface (CLI) Python application which uses PyMAPDL to perform some simulations.
 This usage is quite convenient when aiming to automate workflows.
 One could build different PyMAPDL applications which can be called from the CLI with different arguments.